PM CAPITAL Ltd Sells 17,000 Shares of Truist Financial Co. (NYSE:TFC)

-A number of other hedge funds also recently made changes to their positions in the business.
-Monument Capital Management lifted its position in Truist Financial by 0.4% in the fourth quarter.
-Monument Capital Management now owns 40,839 shares of the insurance provider’s stock worth $2,391,000 after purchasing an additional 163 shares during the period.
-WealthShield Partners LLC increased its stake in shares of Truist Financial by 0.5% in the fourth quarter.
-WealthShield Partners LLC now owns 30,950 shares of the insurance provider’s stock valued at $1,812,000 after buying an additional 163 shares in the last quarter.
-Good Life Advisors LLC increased its stake in shares of Truist Financial by 2.1% in the fourth quarter.
-Good Life Advisors LLC now owns 7,838 shares of the insurance provider’s stock valued at $459,000 after buying an additional 163 shares in the last quarter.
-Fulton Bank N.A. increased its stake in shares of Truist Financial by 0.4% in the fourth quarter.
-Fulton Bank N.A. now owns 44,689 shares of the insurance provider’s stock valued at $2,616,000 after buying an additional 173 shares in the last quarter.
-Finally, Cetera Investment Advisers increased its position in Truist Financial by 0.6% in the fourth quarter.
-Cetera Investment Advisers now owns 32,460 shares of the insurance provider’s stock worth $1,901,000 after purchasing an additional 178 shares during the period.
-Institutional investors own 72.79% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in the business.
+State Street Corp grew its position in shares of Truist Financial by 2.7% during the fourth quarter.
+State Street Corp now owns 63,687,255 shares of the insurance provider’s stock worth $3,728,889,000 after acquiring an additional 1,687,751 shares during the last quarter.
+Bank of America Corp DE grew its position in Truist Financial by 0.5% in the 4th quarter.
+Bank of America Corp DE now owns 47,279,159 shares of the insurance provider’s stock valued at $2,768,196,000 after buying an additional 226,170 shares in the last quarter.
+Massachusetts Financial Services Co.
+MA lifted its holdings in Truist Financial by 1.9% in the 4th quarter.
+Massachusetts Financial Services Co.
+MA now owns 25,188,265 shares of the insurance provider’s stock valued at $1,474,773,000 after acquiring an additional 473,472 shares during the last quarter.
+Geode Capital Management LLC lifted its stake in Truist Financial by 2.7% during the fourth quarter.
+Geode Capital Management LLC now owns 21,038,980 shares of the insurance provider’s stock valued at $1,228,617,000 after buying an additional 544,801 shares in the last quarter.
+Finally, Dodge & Cox increased its holdings in shares of Truist Financial by 8.6% in the 4th quarter.
+Dodge & Cox now owns 16,347,518 shares of the insurance provider’s stock valued at $957,147,000 after purchasing an additional 1,293,701 shares during the period.
+Hedge funds and other institutional investors own 72.79% of the company’s stock.

-In related news, Director Steven C. Voorhees purchased 20,000 shares of the firm’s stock in a transaction on Wednesday, May 4th.
-The stock was purchased at an average cost of $49.82 per share, with a total value of $996,400.00.
-Following the completion of the purchase, the director now owns 60,873 shares in the company, valued at approximately $3,032,692.86.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-0.31% of the stock is owned by insiders.

-Truist Financial (NYSE:TFC – Get Rating) last issued its earnings results on Tuesday, April 19th.
-The insurance provider reported $1.23 earnings per share for the quarter, beating analysts’ consensus estimates of $1.12 by $0.11.
-The firm had revenue of $5.33 billion for the quarter, compared to analyst estimates of $5.48 billion.
-Truist Financial had a net margin of 27.89% and a return on equity of 12.70%.
-The company’s quarterly revenue was down 2.9% on a year-over-year basis.
-During the same quarter last year, the business posted $1.18 earnings per share.
-On average, sell-side analysts anticipate that Truist Financial Co. will post 4.96 EPS for the current fiscal year.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, June 1st.
-Investors of record on Friday, May 13th were issued a $0.48 dividend.
+Investors of record on Friday, May 13th were issued a dividend of $0.48 per share.
+This represents a $1.92 dividend on an annualized basis and a yield of 3.95%.
 The ex-dividend date of this dividend was Thursday, May 12th.
-This represents a $1.92 annualized dividend and a yield of 3.95%.
-Truist Financial’s payout ratio is 42.86%.
+Truist Financial’s dividend payout ratio (DPR) is presently 42.86%.

+In other news, Director Steven C. Voorhees bought 20,000 shares of the firm’s stock in a transaction that occurred on Wednesday, May 4th.
+The shares were acquired at an average price of $49.82 per share, with a total value of $996,400.00.
+Following the acquisition, the director now owns 60,873 shares of the company’s stock, valued at approximately $3,032,692.86.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Corporate insiders own 0.31% of the company’s stock.

-A number of equities analysts have issued reports on TFC shares.
-Citigroup cut Truist Financial from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $75.00 to $58.00 in a report on Monday, April 11th.
-Bank of America cut Truist Financial from a “buy” rating to a “neutral” rating and set a $58.00 target price on the stock. in a report on Friday, April 8th.
-StockNews.com cut Truist Financial from a “buy” rating to a “hold” rating in a report on Wednesday, May 25th.
+TFC has been the subject of several research reports.
+The Goldman Sachs Group reduced their price objective on Truist Financial from $68.00 to $57.00 and set a “buy” rating for the company in a research report on Tuesday, May 31st.
+Citigroup lowered Truist Financial from a “buy” rating to a “neutral” rating and lowered their target price for the company from $75.00 to $58.00 in a research note on Monday, April 11th.
+Morgan Stanley lowered their target price on Truist Financial from $72.00 to $63.00 and set an “equal weight” rating for the company in a research note on Monday, March 28th.
 Wolfe Research reduced their target price on Truist Financial from $57.00 to $41.00 and set an “underperform” rating on the stock in a report on Thursday, May 26th.
 Finally, Piper Sandler reduced their target price on Truist Financial from $69.00 to $62.00 in a report on Wednesday, April 20th.
 One investment analyst has rated the stock with a sell rating, nine have issued a hold rating and three have given a buy rating to the stock.
 According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $62.46.

 Truist Financial Company Profile (Get Rating)